rmarx/h2push-thedetails/post.md

 push the right stuff, push in the right order, push enough but not too much
 	[source][akamaiAutomatingRUM]

+[comment]: <> (TODO: mention wim leers here: pushing user-inserted images on drupal site?)
+Recently release Drupal h2 push module (https://www.drupal.org/project/http2_server_push) simply pushes all css and js

+Disclaimer: primarily distilled from a few weeks of research and small amount of tests.
+Could be some innacuracies, please comment!

 TODO: insert list of all used links here in readable format (replace [ with \])
 TODO: look through velocity notes + push presentations (colin/kazuho) to see if we missed something
+TODO: add all #link references as links

 \[1\]: http://slashdot2.org